theyoungerelder/forkaren/README.md

 # forkaren
-sharing receipts and statements in real time
+sharing receipts and statements with better organization.